petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/enabling-publications.md

 You can use this menu to create new publications, select which publication you want to work on, switch between edit and production modes, and review and publish the current publication's changes.
 See [Creating and Managing Publications](./creating-and-managing-publications.md) to learn about creating, editing, and removing individual publications.

 !!! note
-    While using API calls, the publication is still in effect.
-Changes you make through an API call are recorded and can be reviewed in your publication application.
+    With headless API calls, the publication remains effective.
+Any modifications made through headless API calls are recorded and can be reviewed within your publication application.

 ## How to Disable Publications